trimstray/multitor/README.md

 - each **TOR** process needs a certain number of memory.
 If the number of processes is too big, the oldest one will be automatic killed by the system
 - **Polipo** is no longer supported but it is still a very good and light proxy.
 In the next version I will give you the option to choose a different solution.

+> Tor is a fine security project and an excellent component in a strategy of defence in depth but it isn’t (sadly) a cloak of invisibility.
+When using the **TOR**, always remember about ssl (eg. https) wherever it is possible.

 ### Contributing